Joseph Kabila: Post-presidency (2019–present)

-In February 2025, Kabila criticised President Tshisekedi for mishandling the M23 campaign through poor governance and accused him of seeking to become "absolute ruler of the country" by suppressing political opposition.
+In February 2025, Kabila criticised President Tshisekedi for mishandling the resurgence of M23 through poor governance and accused him of seeking to become "absolute ruler of the country" by suppressing political opposition.
+He joined other prominent figures, including Martin Fayulu, Denis Mukwege, Moïse Katumbi, and the assemblies of Catholic and Protestant bishops in the DRC in calling for a national dialogue to address not just the war in the east, but issues in governing.
 Tshisekedi accused Kabila of supporting the M23 rebels at the Munich Security Conference that same month.
-In early March 2025, a cabinet member in the Tshisekedi administration, Jean-Pierre Bemba, also accused Kabila of supporting M23 and the Congo River Alliance, as well as the Mobondo militia in the western DR Congo clashes.
+In early March, a cabinet minister in the Tshisekedi administration, Jean-Pierre Bemba, also accused Kabila of supporting M23 and the Congo River Alliance, as well as the Mobondo militia in the western DR Congo clashes.
 The executive secretary of Kabila's party, the PPRD, denied the accusation.
-Also that month, Kabila reportedly met with Moïse Katumbi and other opposition leaders to discuss the political future of the country.
-He also attended the funeral of Namibian president of Sam Nujoma, where he spoke to foreign leaders.
+Kabila also denied it.
+He reportedly met with Moïse Katumbi and other opposition leaders to discuss the political future of the country, and also attended the funeral of Namibian president of Sam Nujoma, where he spoke to foreign leaders.
 In an interview in Namibia, Kabila compared the situation to the Second Congo War and called for an inclusive peace process in the M23 conflict, and for the withdrawal of foreign troops from Congolese territory.

-In April 2025, Kabila, who went on a self-imposed exile in 2023, visited the M23-held city of Goma, with an aide saying that he would "participate in peace efforts".
+In April 2025, Kabila returned to the DRC for the first time since his exile to visit the M23-held city of Goma, with an aide saying that he would "participate in peace efforts".
+The French investigative outlet Africa Intelligence reported that he had been "spotted" in Kigali ahead of an anticipated address to the Congolese public.
 In response, the Congolese government suspended Kabila's People's Party for Reconstruction and Democracy, citing his "overt" activism, while the Senate voted to lift his parliamentary immunity.

-On 30 September 2025, a Congolese military court sentenced Kabila to death for treason.
+The government banned media coverage about Kabila or his party in June.
+On 30 September 2025, the High Military Court in Kinshasa sentenced Kabila to death for treason, and also found him responsible for war crimes.
 He was tried and convicted in absentia.
+Human Rights Watch noted that although his government had been responsible for serious human rights abuses, the way the trial was conducted violated international human rights laws, and resembled a show trial against a political rival.
+It was criticized by the Catholic bishops' conference and by Kabila's Common Front for Congo.

-On 16 October, he appeared at an event in Nairobi, Kenya alongside other Congolese opposition politicians.
+On 16 October 2025, Kabila appeared at an event in Nairobi, Kenya, alongside several other Congolese opposition politicians.
+The participants accused Tshisekedi of not addressing the public's needs and forming a "dictatorship".
+On 30 April 2026, he was sanctioned by the United States for his alleged support for M23, which the U.S. described as a move to support the Washington Accords between the DRC and Rwanda.